 Most states, including Texas, have laws allowing a landlord to evict a tenant for violating a portion of the lease or rental agreement.
-Lease violations include having a pet when none are allowed, willfully damaging the rental property, and not moving out of the rental property at the end of the lease period.
+Lease violations include having a pet despite a no-pets policy, willfully damaging the rental property, and not moving out of the rental property at the end of the lease period.

-This article explains how a landlord can evict a tenant for violating the lease agreement under the Texas State Property Code.
+This article explains how a landlord can evict a tenant for violating the lease agreement under Texas law.

-A landlord can give a tenant an eviction notice, or Notice to Vacate, as soon as the landlord discovers the tenant has violated part of the lease agreement.
-The Notice to Vacate requires the tenant to move out of the premises within three days.
+In Texas, landlords can send tenants a notice to vacate terminating the tenancy as soon as they discover a lease violation.
+The notice to vacate requires the tenant to move out of the premises within three days.
 The three-day time period begins on the date the notice is posted or given to the tenant, and weekends and holidays are included in this time frame.
-Even if the tenant fixes the lease violation, such as getting rid of a pet when pets are not allowed in the rental unit, the landlord can file an eviction lawsuit—even if the tenants fix whatever the situation was that led to the notice to vacate.
+Notices to vacate are unconditional, meaning that if the tenants don’t move out by the end of the three days, the landlord can file an eviction lawsuit—even if the tenants fix whatever the situation was that led to the notice to vacate.

 If an eviction notice is missing key information, such as clearly telling the tenant what the lease violation is, then the eviction notice will not be considered valid and the three-day time period will not start.
 The landlord would have to give a new notice to the tenant, restarting the timeline, and the notice would have to include all of the information listed above.

-The landlord has four options for serving the Notice to Vacate under Tex.
-Prop.
-Code Ann. §24.005(f):
+The landlord has four options for serving the notice to vacate:

 If the landlord does not serve the notice properly, then the landlord must create a new notice and start the process over.
 The time frame for the tenant to move out will not start running until the landlord serves the tenant in one of the ways listed above.